Fun & Simple Paper Plate Umbrella Craft for Toddlers & Preschoolers

 Unbeknown to you and your little, you have just supplied at least two projects.
 If your kiddo has mixed or swirled or spread the paint on their little paper plate palette they have probably created another really interesting work of art.
 Why throw this away?
 Turn that process art into a finished project.

-Even though we are experiencing a never-ending winter where I live, we are crafting for spring!!
 After a recent Easter project where we painted with shower poufs and pastel-colored paints, we had some really pretty paper plates left at the end.

 The colors are so cheerful and springy, they will make perfect umbrellas for our next display!